rocky/0x05-py-bytecode-workshop/README.md

 There is another stack in this version of Python called the "block stack".
 It is currently empty which is seen using *info block*.
 When I step into the `try` block, we see that a new block entry has been created.
-And when I step another instruction, I get an `IndexError`exception raised and we see that there are lot of evaluation stack entires created.
+And when I step another instruction, I get an `IndexError`exception raised and we see that there are lot of evaluation stack entries created.
 Although there is only one block, the block type has changed.

 # 15.1 trepan3k: a debugger that can debug without source (and decompile)